-To align their advice and services with organisational strategy, it's vital that experts development a sufficient understanding of the broader organisational context.
+To align their advice and services with organizational strategy, it's vital that experts develop a sufficient understanding of the broader organizational context.

 In order to achieve optimal collaboration with others, there are a number of key skills to master - including influencing, listening and courageous conversations

 Advanced Stakeholder Engagement